Michal1993r/ai-helper.wezterm/README.md

 - **`keybinding`**: Key combination to trigger the AI helper
   - `key`: The key to press
   - `mods`: Modifier keys (e.g., "SUPER", "CTRL", "ALT", "SHIFT")
+- **`keybinding_with_pane`**: Same as keybinding, but it will share the pane history with the AI.
+  You can use this for improved context knowledge and for revising the suggested commands
 - **`system_prompt`**: Instructions for the AI on how to behave and format responses
 - **`timeout`**: How long to wait for AI response before timing out
 - **`show_loading`**: Whether to display "🤖 AI is thinking..." while waiting
+- **`share_n_lines`**: The maximum number of lines shared with the AI; by default, it is the view pane

 ### Example Output